microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 1. Click `F1` to open the command palette, type and select **IoT Workbench: Device**, then select **Config Device Settings > Select IoT Hub Device Connection String**.

 1. On IoT DevKit, hold down button **A**, push and release the **reset** button, and then release button **A**.
-Your DevKit enters configuration mode and saves the connection string.
+Your IoT DevKit enters configuration mode and saves the connection string.
   ![Set connection string]({{"/assets/images/getting-started/connection-string.png" | absolute_url }})

 1. Click `F1` again, type and select **IoT Workbench: Device**, then select **Device Upload**.
   ![Verification and upload of the Arduino sketch]({{"/assets/images/getting-started/arduino-upload.png" | absolute_url }})

-The DevKit reboots and starts running the code.
+The IoT DevKit reboots and starts running the code.

 **Note:** If there is errors or interruptions, you can always recover by running the command again.
 {: .notice--info}